vega/altair/doc/user_guide/marks/geoshape.rst

 The default projection of Altair is ``equalEarth``.
 This default assumes that your geometries are in degrees and referenced by longitude and latitude values.
 Another widely used coordinate system for data visualization is the 2d cartesian coordinate system.
 This coordinate system does not take into account the curvature of the Earth.

-In the following example the input geometry is not projected and is instead rendered directly in raw coordinates using the ``identity`` transformation.
+In the following example the input geometry is not projected and is instead rendered directly in raw coordinates using the ``identity`` projection type.
 We have to define the ``reflectY`` as well since Canvas and SVG treats positive ``y`` as pointing down.

 .. altair-plot::